 and support.
 Their program is a positive, tightly knit group who

-work hard to strive for excellence as riders while working towards
+work hard to strive for excellence as riders and having fun.

 Vicki and Laura's longtime friendship, shared goals, and positive